aragon/osx-plugin-template-hardhat/README.md

 This will upgrade your plugin repo to the latest Aragon OSx protocol version implementation, which might include new features and security updates.
 **For this to work, make sure that you are using the latest version of [this repository](https://github.com/aragon/osx-plugin-template-hardhat) in your fork.**

+Note, that if the deploying account doesn't own the repo anymore, this will create a `upgradeRepoProposalData-sepolia.json` containing the data for a management DAO signer to create a proposal upgrading the repo.

 ## Subgraph